≡ Menu

 Treatment for a CCL Injury in your Dog

-Okay, now if it does turn out that your dog does have a torn CCL, the treatment plan can vary significantly depending on what:
+Okay, now, if it does turn out that your dog does have a torn CCL, the treatment plan can vary significantly depending on what:

-• Kind of dog you have?
+• What kind of dog do you have?

-• How active he or she is?
+• How active are they?

 • And what is the extent of the tear or rupture?